 Plans to reduce practical test waiting times

-At the start of the year it was felt that the DVSA will conduct 1.8 million tests this year, they have now said it will increase to 1.9 million, however it is estimated that there will be 5 million people looking for tests this year!
+At the start of the year it was felt that the DVSA would conduct 1.8 million tests this year, they have now said it will increase to 1.9 million, however it was estimated that there will be 5 million people looking for tests this year, so you can see the actual problem!

-Each year it is hoped that they will fix the problem by the following summer but at the moment it appears to be getting worse so hopefully the plans will start to reverse the shortfall but we fear it will take a couple of years at the very least so best to book early for the foreseeable future!
+Each year it is hoped that they will fix the problem by the following summer but at the moment it appears to be getting worse not better!
+Hopefully these new changes will start to reverse the shortfall but we doubt it & fear it will take a couple of years at the very least so best to book early for the foreseeable future!

 Fancy becoming an examiner?